-Offset Name 0x00 CLK_GPOUT0_CTRL Clock control, can be changed on-the-fly (except for auxsrc) 0x04 CLK_GPOUT0_DIV Clock divisor, can be changed on-the-fly 0x08 CLK_GPOUT0_SELECTED Indicates which src is currently selected (one-hot) 0x0c CLK_GPOUT1_CTRL Clock control, can be changed on-the-fly (except for auxsrc) 0x10 CLK_GPOUT1_DIV Clock divisor, can be changed on-the-fly 0x14 CLK_GPOUT1_SELECTED Indicates which src is currently selected (one-hot) 0x18 CLK_GPOUT2_CTRL Clock control, can be changed on-the-fly (except for auxsrc) 0x1c CLK_GPOUT2_DIV Clock divisor, can be changed on-the-fly 0x20 CLK_GPOUT2_SELECTED Indicates which src is currently selected (one-hot) 0x24 CLK_GPOUT3_CTRL Clock control, can be changed on-the-fly (except for auxsrc) 0x28 CLK_GPOUT3_DIV Clock divisor, can be changed on-the-fly 0x2c CLK_GPOUT3_SELECTED Indicates which src is currently selected (one-hot) 0x30 CLK_REF_CTRL Clock control, can be changed on-the-fly (except for auxsrc) 0x34 CLK_REF_DIV Clock divisor, can be changed on-the-fly 0x38 CLK_REF_SELECTED Indicates which src is currently selected (one-hot) 0x3c CLK_SYS_CTRL Clock control, can be changed on-the-fly (except for auxsrc) 0x40 CLK_SYS_DIV Clock divisor, can be changed on-the-fly 0x44 CLK_SYS_SELECTED Indicates which src is currently selected (one-hot) 0x48 CLK_PERI_CTRL Clock control, can be changed on-the-fly (except for auxsrc) 0x50 CLK_PERI_SELECTED Indicates which src is currently selected (one-hot) 0x54 CLK_USB_CTRL Clock control, can be changed on-the-fly (except for auxsrc) 0x58 CLK_USB_DIV Clock divisor, can be changed on-the-fly 0x5c CLK_USB_SELECTED Indicates which src is currently selected (one-hot) 0x60 CLK_ADC_CTRL Clock control, can be changed on-the-fly (except for auxsrc) 0x64 CLK_ADC_DIV Clock divisor, can be changed on-the-fly 0x68 CLK_ADC_SELECTED Indicates which src is currently selected (one-hot) Охбс CLK_RTC_CTRL Clock control, can be changed on-the-fly (except for auxsrc) 0x70 CLK_RTC_DIV Clock divisor, can be changed on-the-fly 0x74 CLK_RTC_SELECTED Indicates which src is currently selected (one-hot) 0x78 CLK_SYS_RESUS_CTRL 0x7c CLK_SYS_RESUS_STATUS 0x80 FC0_REF_KHZ Reference clock frequency in kHz 0x84 FC0_MIN_KHZ Minimum pass frequency in kHz.
+Offset Name Info 0x38 CLK_REF_SELECTED Indicates which SRC is currently selected by the glitchless mux (one-hot).
+0x3c CLK_SYS_CTRL Clock control, can be changed on-the-fly (except for auxsrc) 0x40 CLK_SYS_DIV Clock divisor, can be changed on-the-fly 0x44 CLK_SYS_SELECTED Indicates which SRC is currently selected by the glitchless mux (one-hot).
+0x48 CLK_PERI_CTRL Clock control, can be changed on-the-fly (except for auxsrc) 0x50 CLK_PERI_SELECTED Indicates which SRC is currently selected by the glitchless mux (one-hot).
+0x54 CLK_USB_CTRL Clock control, can be changed on-the-fly (except for auxsrc) 0x58 CLK_USB_DIV Clock divisor, can be changed on-the-fly 0x5c CLK_USB_SELECTED Indicates which SRC is currently selected by the glitchless mux (one-hot).
+0x60 CLK_ADC_CTRL Clock control, can be changed on-the-fly (except for auxsrc) 0x64 CLK_ADC_DIV Clock divisor, can be changed on-the-fly 0x68 CLK_ADC_SELECTED Indicates which SRC is currently selected by the glitchless mux (one-hot).
+0x6c CLK_RTC_CTRL Clock control, can be changed on-the-fly (except for auxsrc) 0x70 CLK_RTC_DIV Clock divisor, can be changed on-the-fly 0x74 CLK_RTC_SELECTED Indicates which SRC is currently selected by the glitchless mux (one-hot).
+0x78 CLK_SYS_RESUS_CTRL 0x7c CLK_SYS_RESUS_STATUS 0x80 FC0_REF_KHZ Reference clock frequency in kHz 0x84 FC0_MIN_KHZ Minimum pass frequency in kHz.
 This is optional.
-Set to 0 if you are not using the pass/fail flags
+Set to 0 if you are not using the pass/fail flags 0x88 FC0_MAX_KHZ Maximum pass frequency in kHz.
+This is optional.
+Set to 0x1ffffff if you are not using the pass/fail flags 0x8c FC0_DELAY Delays the start of frequency counting to allow the mux to settle Delay is measured in multiples of the reference clock period 0x90 FC0_INTERVAL The test interval is 0.98us 2interval, but let's call it 1us 2interval 2interval The default gives a test interval of 250us 0x94 FC0_SRC Clock sent to frequency counter, set to 0 when not required Writing to this register initiates the frequency count 0x98 FC0_STATUS Frequency counter status 0x9c FC0_RESULT Result of frequency measurement, only valid when status_done=1 0xa0 WAKE_EN0 enable clock in wake mode 0xa4 WAKE_EN1 enable clock in wake mode

 Offset Name Info

-0x88 FC0_MAX_KHZ Maximum pass frequency in kHz.
-This is optional.
-Set to 0x1ffffff if you are not using the pass/fail flags

-0x8c FC0_DELAY Delays the start of frequency counting to allow the mux to settle Delay is measured in multiples of the reference clock period

-0x90 FC0_INTERVAL The test interval is 0.98us 2interval, but let's call it 1us 2interval 2interval The default gives a test interval of 250us

-0x94 FC0_SRC Clock sent to frequency counter, set to 0 when not required Writing to this register initiates the frequency count

-0x98 FC0_STATUS Frequency counter status

-0x9c FC0_RESULT Result of frequency measurement, only valid when status_done=1

-0xa0 WAKE_EN0 enable clock in wake mode

-0xa4 WAKE_EN1 enable clock in wake mode

 0xa8 SLEEP_EN0 enable clock in sleep mode

-Охас SLEEP_EN1 enable clock in sleep mode
+0xac SLEEP_EN1 enable clock in sleep mode

-0xb0 ENABLEDO indicates the state of the clock enable
+0xb0 ENABLED0 indicates the state of the clock enable

 0xb4 ENABLED1 indicates the state of the clock enable

 0xb8 INTR Raw Interrupts

-Oxbc INTE Interrupt Enable
+0xbc INTE Interrupt Enable

 0xc0 INTF Interrupt Force

 0xc4 INTS Interrupt status after masking & forcing